Accounting by Expense – FAQ

 2. What is the difference between “Accounting by Expense” and “Accounting by Transaction”

-Currently, Sleek, like most accounting firms in Hong Kong charges clients for accounting services based on the number of transactions they have.
+Previously, Sleek, like most accounting firms in Singapore charges clients for accounting services based on the number of transactions they have.
 The more transactions you have, the higher the cost will be for accounting services.
 This is because more time is spent by the bookkeepers to ensure all your transactions are in order.

 3) Are loans (to subsidiaries, directors or shareholders) considered an expense?